kevino5233/Infector_KA/README.md

 # Infector

 This is a Unity application that simulates limited deployment for A/B testing.
-In this application, certain Users are "coaches" to other Users, and we want to keep the software version across coaches and their users.
+In this application, certain users are "coaches" to other users, and we want to keep the software version across coaches and their users.
 However, this can lead to "total infection" and can lead to too many people having one version of the software.
 Thus we want to implement "limited infection" so that we have better data set.

 The basic philosophy around my implementation is that while normal users may not understand A/B testing, coaches have at least some knowledge and more importantly consistency across coaches and their students who are not coaches is more important than consistency across coaches and their student-coaches.